Double Trouble (Jacky Cheung song)

 "Double Trouble" is a song by Hong Kong singer and actor Jacky Cheung, written by Roxanne Seeman, Kine Ludvigsen-Fossheim, and Olav Fossheim with lyrics adapted into Cantonese by Hong Kong lyricist Kenny So.
 "Double Trouble" was issued as the first single from Cheung's Private Corner album, released by What's Music, a subsidiary label of Universal Music Group in 2010, with a companion music video premiering March 2010.

 Composition and lyrics

-The song is arranged in classic big band jazz, swing style with an upbeat tempo and Cantonese lyrics punctuating a staccato melody.
-The composition has a swaying, rhythmic groove expressing an ominous sense of danger on the road ahead, as the story of the singer coming into contact with gangsters unfolds and a confrontation ensues.
-He ultimately makes his getaway and escapes.
-Cheung coined the phrase "canto-jazz" to describe the new style.
+The song combines a big band swing arrangement with Cantonese lyrics.
+Cheung coined the phrase "canto-jazz" to describe the style.

+A draft of a track with melody and hook line "Double Trouble" was sent to Roxanne Seeman in LA by her Scandinavian collaborators Olav Fossheim and Kine Ludvigsen-Fossheim.
+She proposed the song to Andrew Tuason, Jacky Cheung's producer in Hong Kong saying for “double trouble” the obvious would be two women but they nixed it.
+She came back with a finished lyric where, while minding his own business, he unwittingly is a witness to a gang hit, gets spotted by the gang and makes a run for it.

 Critical reception

 Tencent ranked "Double Trouble" as the best single from the Private Corner album, remarking "one feels the mood of caution when facing gangsters without losing the rhythm and jumping sense of jazz" and "adds a sense of joy in "fighting gangsters and having fun".

 NetEase Entertainment Editor-in-Chief Wang Xiaoyi wrote “You can smell the joyful atmosphere in Double Trouble and sense the danger on the road ahead”.

 In a review of the Jacky Cheung 60+ Tour, Maureen Koh of The New Paper wrote “Double Trouble gave the consummate performer the opportunity to show off his nifty footwork，” which was further exemplified during the tour’s 2023 Macau stop when the 61-year-old singer demonstrated his physical agility by performing a perfect split on stage.